WARN reporting requirements

 - Use USDOL's compliance assistance page for more information.

 - Use a USDOL WARN advisor wizard to determine if notification is required.

 Companies must provide written notice to the Employment Security Department and to the chief elected official of the community where the layoff or closure will occur.

-1. Write a letter that includes all of the following:
+1. Write a letter on company letterhead, to attach in an email, that includes the following:

 - Company name

 - Physical and mailing address of layoff or closure

 - Company represenatative name and phone number for rapid response services (local preferred)

 - Mention if the WARN is either a layoff or a closure

 - Mention if the WARN is either temporary or permanent